Local

-GRAHAM, Wash. — A leader in the Pierce County Sheriff’s Office was booked into jail Sunday, accused of causing a car crash while allegeldly driving under the influence in Graham.
+GRAHAM, Wash. — A leader in the Pierce County Sheriff’s Office was booked into jail Sunday, accused of causing a car crash while allegedly driving under the influence in Graham.

-Troopers with Washington State Patrol believe that Major Chadwick Dickerson was under the influence of drugs or alcohol at the time.
+Troopers with Washington State Patrol believe that Major Chadwick Dickerson was under the influence of alcohol at the time.

 The crash happened on Saturday, just before 4 p.m.